‘Stare into these eyes if you dare!’

 The Shadow of the Cat is a 1961 British horror feature film about a cat that witnesses its owner murdered and becomes ferociously bent on revenge.

-Directed by John Gilling (The Plague of the Zombies; The Reptile) from a screenplay by George Baxt (The City of Horrors; Circus of Horrors) the BHP Films production (ostensibly a Hammer film) stars André Morell, Barbara Shelley, William Lucas, Freda Jackson and Conrad Phillips.
+Directed by John Gilling (The Mummy’s Shroud; The Reptile; The Plague of the Zombies; The Night Caller; The Flesh and the Fiends) from a screenplay written by George Baxt (Tower of Evil; The City of the Dead; Circus of Horrors) the BHP Films production (ostensibly a Hammer film) stars André Morell, Barbara Shelley, William Lucas, Freda Jackson and Conrad Phillips.

 The eccentric soundtrack score was composed by Mikis Theodorakis, his only venture into horror music.